MariaC07-dev/react-to-do-list/README.md

 #### How to run this project?
 Once you cloned the repository please do an npm install

-##### This is a Simple React Application that holds a To Do List.
+##### This is a React Application that holds a To Do List.
 The list is ordered based on date added.